 California Safety Regulations for Public Stairs

-Falling on a stairwell can result in serious damages or even death to the person.
-In California there are several regulations which have aim to ensure the safety of the individuals while using public stairs.
+Falling on a stairwell can result in serious injuries or even death to the person.
+California has a number of safety code regulations concerning staircases.
+Common safety regulations include:

 - Stairs serving an occupant load of more than 50 must have a width of at least 44 inches: